JakeFlasher/flattened_nautilus_trader/proposals/research/chap1.md

 - We do **not** need Lee–Ready-style inference (quote rule) or tick rule.
 - We do **not** need bulk classification based on returns distribution.

-We can interpret our sign$s_i$as the output of the classification procedure and proceed.
+We can interpret our sign $s_i$ as the output of the classification procedure and proceed.

 This is a material simplification (and a potential source of bias if `is_buyer_maker` behaves differently than assumed), but it is the only disciplined approach under your “no external APIs” + “aggTrades only” constraints.